-Are any sectors experiencing significant M&A activity?
-According to Mergermarket, the following sectors represented more than 75% of the deals announced in North America in the first quarter of 2016:
+According to Mergermarket, the following sectors represented more than 75% of the deals announced in North America in the first quarter of 2017:

-- these sectors to continue to experience the most overall M&A activity in 2016; and
+- technology, energy, mining and utilities and pharmaceutical/biotechnology to experience the most overall M&A activity in 2017;

-- an increase in smaller spin-off deals, divestitures and general middle market activity.
+- an increase in deal size and volume, divestitures and middle market activity; and

 The applicable state law(s) in an M&A transaction typically depend on the jurisdiction of incorporation and the entities’ principal place of business.
 Applicable state laws (when read together with the entities’ organisational documents) typically address corporate governance and M&A issues, such as ‘blue sky’ securities laws, board and stockholder voting requirements, fiduciary duties and various filing requirements.